The ITF Young Seniors, Seniors and Super-Seniors World Individual Championships are the most coveted individual events on the ITF Seniors Circuit.

 South Africa, Australia, New Zealand, USA and various venues around Europe and South America have all taken their turn to host the tournament.

-For the hosts, the Seniors and Super-Seniors World Individual Championships provides a great opportunity to welcome 100s of veteran players to their country and region, and more specifically to their club.
+For the hosts, the Young Seniors, Seniors and Super-Seniors World Individual Championships provides a great opportunity to welcome 100s of veteran players to their country and region, and more specifically to their club.

 The individual events normally follow the team events by one week at the same venue, so after representing their nation many players stay on to compete for individual honours.